 23 June 2010.
 Is it a bird?
 Is it a plane?
 No, it's Bicycle Repairman!

-Bicycle Network Victoria's newest superhero Bicycle Repairman, and his Super team visited East Malvern train station to spread the word about Parkiteer cages.
+Bicycle Network's newest superhero Bicycle Repairman, and his Super team visited East Malvern train station to spread the word about Parkiteer cages.
 Bicycle Repairman used his super powers to convince a number of car drivers to ditch their cars and start riding to the station.

 There was free coffee, apples and special Ride On magazines for commuters as well as free bike checks and puncture kits for Parkiteer cage members.

 Stay tuned to find out when Bicycle Repairman and the Super team will be in your area!

 New Cages at Laverton and Coolaroo

 18 June 2010.
 New Parkiteer cages were opened at Laverton and Coolaroo train stations this week.

 The Laverton cage is set to be one of the busiest on the network with 35 people signing up before the cage had opened.
 Fortunately two cages were built at Laverton to cope with the expected demand.

 The total number of cages on the network has now climbed to 46.

 8 June 2010.
 Jian Zhu was the lucky 50,000th user of a Parkiteer cage when he checked his bike into the Werribee cage on Sunday 30 May.
 To celebrate this milestone Jian was given a new Trek commuter bike.